a-jd/npsn/readme.md

 # NPSN: Nuclear Power Surrogate Network

-NPSN is a package that allows easy training and optimization of neural networks that provide multidimensional regression of a nuclear reactor's power distribution based on control blade position(s).
+NPSN is a package that allows easy training and optimization of [ANN](https://github.com/tensorflow/tensorflow)/[GBR](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html)/[GPR](https://github.com/GPflow/GPflow)/[SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.NuSVR.html#sklearn.svm.NuSVR) algorithms to provide multidimensional regression of a nuclear reactor's power distribution based on control blade position(s).
-The package is developed using the [tensorflow](https://github.com/tensorflow/tensorflow) backend and [keras](https://keras.io) API.
-The package is written to abstract the process of importing/pre-processing data, optimizing neural network architecture, and providing performance metrics.
+The package is written to abstract the process of importing/pre-processing data, optimizing hyperparameters, and providing performance metrics.
-The aim of this project is to facilitate development of surrogate models that are needed in autonomous reactor control systems.
+The aim of this project is to facilitate development of empirical models that are needed in autonomous reactor control systems.
 Format for training data is detailed at the top of the [data generation](npsn/dg.py) script.

 ## Example